ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Embarking on the journey through the HNG Internship has been a pivotal experience in my career.
 As I strive to provide top-tier tech…</blockquote>

 <h3>2.
-Top 5 Free UX/UI Design Resources - <a href="https://medium.com/@kumarisakshi9595/top-5-free-ux-ui-design-resources-f56f05769301" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**
+✍️ **posted by `Consagoustech`**

-<blockquote>In the ever-evolving field of UX/UI design, staying up-to-date with the latest resources and trends is crucial for professional growth…</blockquote>
+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

 <h3>3.
 Top UI/UX Design Trends 2024 - <a href="https://medium.com/@rakshagarambha/top-ui-ux-design-trends-2024-243ab5220f10" target="_blank" rel="noopener noreferrer">link</a></h3>